Skip Ribbon Commands

 The focus of this working group lies on the analysis, modelling and valuation of agricultural decision-making behaviour at different spatial and temporal scales.
 It is investigated how changing conditions affect the decision making of land users, which consequences the resulting land use regime has for the respective ecosystems, and how land use can be made more competitive and efficient under given conditions.
 The working group employs mathematical models and empirical methods to conduct technology and policy impact assessments both at farm and regional levels and in national and international case studies.

-Contact: Dr. Peter Zander
+Head of the working group: Dr. Peter Zander

 Arrow left Back to the homepage of the research area